cipick/amplitude-dev-center/docs/data/sdks/flutter-4/index.md

 ### Tracking default events

-the SDK can track more default events.
+The SDK can track more default events.
 You can configure it to track the following events by default:

 - Sessions
 - App lifecycles